 What Are Some of the Other Types of Glaucoma?

-Steroid Induced Glaucoma – a result of steroid pills or drops, e.g., prednisone
+Steroid Induced Glaucoma – Sometimes steroid pills or drops may elevate eye pressures.

 Will I Go Blind from Glaucoma?

 If you have early routine examinations and you develop glaucoma, the chances of serious vision loss from glaucoma are very remote.
 However, late detection or non-compliance may result in vision loss.
 The key to preserving vision is early detection with appropriate consistent treatment.

 Visual fields tests measure side or peripheral vision.
 Glaucoma causes loss of peripheral or side vision before central vision.
 It is not until late into the disease that central or visual acuity is effected.
 The problem is that defects in visual fields do not show up until glaucoma is relatively advanced (over 50% of the nerve fibers must be lost before visual fields changes).